lnsndn/markov-experiments/README.md

 * _The upcoming John Legend-produced historical rom-com about Barack and Michelle will have to work a lace handkerchief and butterfly pin that belonged to Genevieve's great, great grandmother._
 * _No matter how much you painstakingly plan, animals tend to start talking about your soon-to-be husband._
 * _Blake was down on one knee...
 Yes, you heard correctly.
 Llamas.
 The day of my life._

+## Improvement areas

+* Needs testing
+* Consider parallelization for very large datasets, watch out for some non-thread-safe parts of the code though
+* Experiment with cleaning the words in various ways